averagejoe77/arcane-warding/README.md

 ### Visual Indicators

 - With bars enabled on a token, the blue bar shows current ward health without numeric values
-- When using the D&D5e PHB version of the class feature, the chracter sheet displays the wards HP as it's uses.
+- When using the D&D5e PHB version of the class feature, the chracter sheet displays the wards HP as it's uses

 ## Technical Details